Sure Dividend

 Valuation & Expected Returns

-At roughly the midpoint of 2024 FFO-per-share guidance ($15.22 per share), Essex is trading for a multiple of 16.
-We see fair value at 16 times FFO-per-share, which means shares are trading exactly at our fair value estimate.
-As such, Essex is fairly valued at present.
+At roughly the midpoint of 2025 FFO-per-share guidance ($16 per share), Essex is trading for a multiple of 18.2.
+We see fair value at 16 times FFO-per-share, which means shares are trading above our fair value estimate.
+As such, Essex is overvalued at the present time.

 Essex has paid increasing dividends for 30 consecutive years.
 Dividend growth investors likely find this an attractive quality, and we expect Essex to continue to raise the payout each year for the foreseeable future.